 Any person violating price gouging laws is guilty of a misdemeanor and, upon conviction thereof, shall be fined not more than one thousand dollars, or confined in the county or regional jail not more than one year, or both.

 You can read the price gouging code in detail here.

-Consumers who believe that they have been the victim of price gouging during a declared state of emergency or state of preparedness can fill out the appropriate form and return it to the West Virginia Attorney General's Consumer Protection Division.
+Consumers who believe that they have been the victim of price gouging during a declared state of emergency or state of preparedness can fill out a General Consumer Complaint.